PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and nonnegative, the reciprocal numerator is exactly one, and scale and bias are finite `[1,C,1,1]` FLOAT16 or FLOAT32 constants.

-All three rewrites move the first Squeeze and rank-four normalization computation to NHWC, change the reduction axes to `[1,2]`, transpose every changed tensor metadata contract, convert scale and bias to `[1,1,1,C]`, and remove only the two boundary Transposes.
+All four rewrites move the first Squeeze and rank-four normalization computation to NHWC, change the reduction axes to `[1,2]`, transpose every changed tensor metadata contract, convert scale and bias to `[1,1,1,C]`, and remove only the two boundary Transposes.
 Direct and side modes redirect the existing bias ADD